-The Academy however is not only about HPCSA examination results and the delivery of knowledge and skills-based programmes, but takes its satisfaction and pride in that we aim, through our activities, to support and promote the espoused PathCare value system.
-We aim to improve customer service and experience through training; to develop and engender a culture of accountability and responsibility; to value and respect every person who comes to / interact with us; and we endeavour to set an example for professional and ethical behaviour.
+2020 also offered another unique opportunity for the Academy to illustrate how it continues to support and promote the PathCare value system: We aim to improve customer service and experience through training; to develop and engender a culture of accountability and responsibility; to value and respect every person who comes to / interacts with us; and to set an example for professional and ethical behaviour.
 I once again am delighted to commend and thank my colleagues and our students, all the gems who are making the efforts to grow stronger tusks to build a better future at PathCare and for South Africa.

 Please find further information on Academy programmes, short courses, and students in the following pages.